Why is this medication prescribed?

 - tell your doctor if you or anyone in your family has or has ever had diabetes, if you are overweight, and if you have or have ever had low HDL (high density lipoprotein; 'good cholesterol' that may lower the risk of heart disease), high triglycerides (fatty substances in the blood), or high blood pressure.

-- tell your doctor if you are pregnant or plan to become pregnant.
-You should use birth control to prevent pregnancy during your treatment.
-If you become pregnant while receiving omacetaxine injection, call your doctor immediately.
+- tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
+You or your partner should not become pregnant while you are receiving omacetaxine injection.
+You may need to have a pregnancy test before starting treatment.
+If you are female, you should use birth control to prevent pregnancy during your treatment and for 6 months after your final dose.
+If you are male, you and your female partner should use birth control during your treatment and for 3 months after your final dose.
+If you or your partner become pregnant while receiving omacetaxine injection, call your doctor immediately.
 Omacetaxine injection can harm the fetus.

 - tell your doctor if you are breastfeeding.
-Do not breastfeed while receiving this medication.
+Do not breastfeed while receiving this medication or for 2 weeks after your final dose.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving omacetaxine injection.